Combraie History, Family Crest & Coats of Arms

 Early Origins of the Combraie family

 The surname Combraie was first found in Perthshire (Gaelic: Siorrachd Pheairt) former county in the present day Council Area of Perth and Kinross, located in central Scotland in the parish of Comrie. " The name is derived from a Gaelic term signifying 'Confluence,' used in this instance in reference to the junction of the rivers Earn, Ruchill, and Lednock near the site of the church of Comrie.
 Several traces of camps and fortifications, some of which have been recently obliterated by the operations of husbandry, connect it with the military enterprises of the ancient Romans. "

 Early History of the Combraie family

-Another 320 words (23 lines of text) covering the years 1446 and 1476 are included under the topic Early Combraie History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Combraie research.
+Another 253 words (18 lines of text) covering the years 1446 and 1476 are included under the topic Early Combraie History in all our PDF Extended History products and printed products wherever possible.

 Combraie Spelling Variations

 Spelling and translation were quite undeveloped in the Middle Ages.
 Consequently, the spelling of Scottish names was an inconsistent practice, usually governed by the unique ear of the scribe recording the name.
 Over the years, Combraie was spelled Comri, Comry, Combry, Comerie, Comerbrie, Cumry, Comrie, Comrye, Comerye, Comerbry, Cromerbyre, Combrie, Combrai, Comrai, Comraie, Combraie, Combrey, Comerie and many more.

 Early Notables of the Combraie family (pre 1700)